 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in history.
+The University offers a bachelor of arts (B.A.) in history.

 The rewards of historical study include a disciplined intellect, a well-furnished imagination, and a recognition of both the unity and diversity of the human experience.